dwf/scipy-website/source/dev-zone.rst

 to the appropriate Trac instance (there is one for NumPy and a different one for SciPy).
 There are read-only mailing lists for tracking the status of your bug ticket.

-Note that NumPy contains the most basic numerical functionality, and SciPy is layered on top of NumPy to provide a much wider range of capability.
-You need NumPy for SciPy to work.

 +-------+-------------------------+------------------------------------------+